FarronF/limerick-council-meetings/meetings/2023/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Annual Meeting Municipal District of Cappamore-Kilmallock - 22nd June, 2023.md

 Donegan elected as Cathaoirleach of the Municipal District of Cappamore-Kilmallock and

-offered him best wishes for the coming year.---
+offered him best wishes for the coming year.
+---
 2

 The outgoing Cathaoirleach, Councillor J Egan thanked the Director of Services,